Atos: Siemens IT

 In December 2010 Atos Origin agreed to acquire the IT subsidiary of Siemens for €850 million.
 As part of the transaction, Siemens agreed to take a 15% stake in the enlarged Atos, to be held for a minimum of five years.

 The company dropped the "Origin" suffix of its name in July 2011 after completing its acquisition of the Siemens unit.
+This was said to stand for "Atos to Siemens" hence the logo contains a capitalised S (AtoS).

 In November 2011 Atos and software services provider Ufida International Holdings formed the joint venture Yunano.
 The two companies invested €5.7 million.
 Atos has 70 percent and UFIDA has 30 percent.
 The joint venture has its HQ in Bezons, France, a suburb of Paris.
 In 2012 Atos announced the creation of a new company called Canopy.
 The CEO is Philippe Llorens.
 In 2011 Atos introduced a Zero Email initiative, banning email as a form of internal communications, except for use with customers and prospects.
 As part of the initiative, Atos acquired the French software company blueKiwi in early 2012, rolling out their ZEN social networking software across its organisation.